woossi0/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

 This document contains information about various tasks specific to Boundless Suite for Ubuntu Linux.
 For more details, please see the :ref:`sysadmin` section.

-.. note:: This section is also applicable to those running the Boundless Suite Virtual Machine on any operating system.
+.. note:: This section is also applicable to those running the Boundless Suite virtual machine on any operating system.

 Starting and stopping Boundless Suite services
 ----------------------------------------------